nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Alternatives

-For Users who are not experienced with typing fast on keyboards, *LifeTracker* offers a menu option to add meal
+For users who are not experienced with typing fast on keyboards, *LifeTracker* offers a menu option to add meal

 Format: `add`